Recognizing Animals in Photos: Building an AI Model for Object Recognition

 We started by training the last 2 layers, which gave a 1,98% error.
 To achieve an even lower score, we trained all the layers, which got the error rate down to 1,58%.
 Naturally, for a production model, we would do more fine-tuning and data augmentation.
 We would also need to gather a more realistic dataset.
 That being said, this model already proves what solution can be achieved.

 Once the model has been taught to spot, in this case, kangaroos and koalas, the results can be made accessible in a variety of ways — an API, a Shiny, or a Python web application.
 We believe it is crucial to have a usable interface for a model so that the findings of our neural network can be made available and easily accessible to users who may also wish to see how the model arrived at a given conclusion.
 The user interface, which enables interaction between the human and the neural network is just as important as the actual artificial intelligence part.

 In the case of the Wild Detect project, we were contributing to building a standalone device that would eventually be installed in the wilderness, on a ranch, and/or a nature preserve and that can be regularly queried as new images come in from the inbuilt camera.

-AI can be very accurate in recognizing objects, animals and people in images.
-Using transfer learning makes business applications even more feasible, and allows us to work with smaller datasets, which are often all we have.
-Accuracy and effort to build a model matters.
+AI can be very accurate in recognizing objects, animals, and people in images.
+Using transfer learning in object detection makes business applications even more feasible, and allows us to work with smaller datasets, which are often all we have.
+Accuracy and effort to build a model matter.
 It matters to a non-profit organization that is counting the few remaining koalas left on the planet, and it matters to a company counting inventory in its warehouse.
 It matters to Wild Detect, for whom we made a successful Proof of Concept, and we are excited to journey with them further.

 Organizations that manage large facilities, inventories, and land can all benefit from accurate visual recognition of objects.
 See other Appsilon articles about object detection below.